 There isn’t a straight answer to this question as the pruning cycle for trees in your yard would depend on several factors.

-On an average you will need to get trees pruned every 3 to 5 years depending on their species and also the growth characteristics of the trees.
-Young tress need to be pruned every two to three years while matured trees would require pruning every five years or so.
+On average, you will need to get trees pruned every 3 to 5 years depending on their species and also the growth characteristics of the trees.
+Young trees need to be pruned every two to three years while mature trees would require pruning every five years or so.

-There are other factors that may call for pruning that include –
+Other factors may call for pruning that, include:

-• The tree is posing threat to your neighbours’ property
+- The tree is posing threat to your neighbors’ property.

 How much should be taken off each time?